They are sometimes difficult to outline because they cannot

 They refer mainly to working hours and salary that have

-on the security and health of the workers.
+a direct impact on the security and health of the workers.

 Unfair labour practices